(I bought all these things myself and picked the places I recommend myself. This is not a sponsored post or paid advertisement.)

 There is even an app called air vegan which will show you what each airport offers, but happy cow will often produce results too.
 Check out my post on apps for traveling as a vegan.

-Do you have any tips for flying as a vegan that are missing here?
+Do you have any tips that are missing here?
 Let me know in the comments.

 Do you like this post?
 You can pin it on pinterest by clicking the red button below.